sergenyalcin/custom-composition-poc/README.md

 ### Init Containers

 All pipeline works in only one pod.
-This pod has three init containers:
+This pod has four init containers:

 - prep-resources: Downloads the resources and stores these resources in ephemeral storage of the pod.
 This ephemeral storage was used for the input output pipeline.
-- set-first-annotation: Sets `testAnnotationValue` annotation value for the `testAnnotationKey` key.
+- set-annotation: Sets `value` annotation value for the `key` key.
-- set-first-label: Sets `testLabelValue` label value for the `testLabelKey` key.
+- set-first-label: Sets `poc` label value for the `app` key.
+- set-second-label: Sets `demo` label value for the `release` key.

 ### Containers